 Placing the safety in an intermediate position between "safe" and "fire" can result in the user thinking the pistol is in a safe or fire position when it is not.
 Pulling the trigger with the safety in an intermediate position may cause the pistol to fire.
 Therefore, always move the safety fully to its intended position and then check to be sure it is where you want it to be.
-Unless the white dot and the letter "S" are both fully visible, the safety is not on.
+Unless the white dot is fully visible, the safety is not "ON."
 Unless the red dot is fully visible, the pistol is not absolutely ready to fire.